 - Controlling colour dynamically using code and automated tasks.

-The GUI provides a flexible, multi-brand colour system which enables us to map each brand palette to a set of core contextual colours.
+The Design System provides a flexible, multi-brand colour system which enables us to map each brand palette to a set of core contextual colours.
 Each of the core colours has a defined purpose and function.

-Using the colour system (as part of the GUI framework) allows us to automate the rollout of multi-brand applications.
+Using the colour system (as part of the Design System) allows us to automate the rollout of multi-brand applications.
 Being an automated system, design and development time is significantly reduced, as is the margin for error.